ivucica/theoutcast/theoutcast/readme.txt

 c) It's slowing down strangely sometimes, and lagging!
 It's recommended that you close all applications before running The Outcast (or any game, in general).
 We have noticed that Mozilla Firefox occasionally runs at over 60% CPU usage for a couple of moments, then for a few seconds no longer uses the processor.
+Google Desktop is also noticed stealing CPU without doing anything in particular.
+Opera browser might steal CPU if you're keeping it open on a Javascript-intensive site (such as Meebo).

 Thus, before trying The Outcast, please close all applications, ESPECIALLY MOZILLA FIREFOX.

 d) It crashes!